DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

     tar -xvf ~/installer/hugo_extended_0.119.0_Linux-64bit.tar.gz -C ~/installer/
     ```

-4. Move the "hugo" executable file to "/usr/local/bin/".
-This directory already exists in Linux PATH environment variable, so there is no need to add it again.
+4. Move the "hugo" executable file to `/usr/local/bin/`.
+This directory already exists in Linux PATH environment variable, so there is no need to add it again later.

-    ```shell
+    ```bash
     # Command (Run in Terminal):
     mv hugo /user/local/bin/
     ```

 5. Run this command to confirm that hugo already installed correctly.

-    ```shell
+    ```bash
     # Command (Run in Terminal):
     hugo env
     # Output: